 Update 1/16/2018: Back in 2017, Microsoft allowed users to upgrade to Windows 10 using their Windows 7 and Windows 8 product keys, but starting January 16, 2018, this method no longer works.
 Every loophole for freely upgrading to Windows 10 is now expired and unusable.

 If you’re still on Windows 7 or 8, you’ve officially missed the boat.
 If you want to upgrade to Windows 10 now, or at some point later down the road, you’re going to have to spend some money.

-Is it perfect?
-Of course not.
-But it’s a significant improvement on everything that’s gone before, mainly thanks to the two massive upgrades it’s received: the Anniversary Update and the Creators Update.
-The next big update is due this Fall.
+Windows 10 is not perfect, but it’s a significant improvement on everything that’s gone before, mainly thanks to the three massive upgrades it’s received: the Anniversary Update, Creators Update, and the Fall Creators Update.

 Have you upgraded to Windows 10 yet?
 If not, we’d love to know why.
 Let us know in the comments below.